codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the 0 say to the 8?
-Nice belt.
+How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+In HTML, which non-standard tag used to be be used to make elements scroll across the viewport?
- 1. center
+ 1. &lt;marquee&gt;&lt;/marquee&gt;
- 2. relative
+ 2. &lt;move&gt;&lt;/move&gt;
- 3. absolute
+ 3. &lt;scroll&gt;&lt;/scroll&gt;
- 4. static
+ 4. &lt;slide&gt;&lt;/slide&gt;

 <details>
   <summary>Answer</summary>
-  center
+  &lt;marquee&gt;&lt;/marquee&gt;
 </details>